When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Introduction

 \section{Introduction}

 Intelligent systems deployed in the real world must learn from non-stationary data streams \cite{shaheen2022continual, wang2024comprehensive}.
 Class-Incremental Learning (CIL) \cite{rebuffi2017icarl, de2021continual} addresses this requirement by sequentially introducing new classes while retaining previously acquired knowledge, yet remains fundamentally constrained by catastrophic forgetting \cite{french1999catastrophic, mccloskey1989catastrophic}.
-Contemporary solutions, including replay-based strategies \cite{choi2024dslr, jiang2025dupt} and PTM-driven modular tuning \cite{wang2022learning, sun2025mos, zhou2025learning}, largely follow a common design principle: isolating knowledge across classes to minimize interference.
-This principle is effective for inter-class discrimination, ensuring that learning "fish" does not erase "butterflies", but implicitly assumes that each class is morphologically static.
+Contemporary solutions, including replay-based strategies \cite{choi2024dslr, jiang2025dupt} and PTM-driven modular tuning \cite{wang2022learning, sun2025mos, zhou2025learning,zhang2026btspcam}, predominantly focus on mitigating inter-class interference to preserve previously learned categories.
+This principle is effective for inter-class discrimination, ensuring that learning ``fish'' does not erase ``butterflies'', but implicitly assumes that each class remains morphologically static over time\cite{hu2024causality, hu2026pestclip}.

-This assumption often fails in natural and man-made scenarios where a single semantic class undergoes structured and substantial morphological evolution.
-A larva grows into a butterfly; a new car gradually accumulates damage.
-Such changes alter the visual appearance while preserving class identity.
-Under these conditions, existing CIL methods become misaligned, as they tend to overwrite earlier stages or implicitly fragment one class into separate modules (Fig.~\ref{FIG:1}), yielding a form of intra-class forgetting that standard CIL protocols and metrics cannot characterize.
-Although this phenomenon bears a superficial resemblance to domain shift~\cite{feng2024cp}, intra-class evolution is class-conditioned and temporally ordered, rather than externally induced or unconstrained.
-Evaluating it requires explicit cross-stage supervision and measurements of stage-wise identity coherence, which lie outside the design of current CIL and DIL benchmarks.
+In many natural and man-made scenarios, the same semantic class may undergo substantial stage-specific transformation.
+A larva becomes a butterfly; a new car gradually accumulates damage.
+In such cases, the core challenge is not merely adapting to visual variation, but explicitly preserving identity consistency across markedly different stage-specific forms\cite{li2026pestthinkerlearningthinkreason, li2026pestvlnetenablingmultimodalpest}.
+Naively applying conventional CIL protocols to this scenario creates a fundamental dilemma: grouping all stages under a single static class label flattens the evolutionary structure and induces severe intra-class feature interference, whereas splitting them into separate pseudo-classes severs their underlying identity link.
+As a result, models struggle to preserve a coherent semantic identity across stages, giving rise to a new form of intra-class forgetting (Fig.~\ref{FIG:1}).
+Standard domain-shift protocols do not explicitly evaluate this class-conditioned identity preservation within an expanding label space, leaving this structured intra-class evolution insufficiently isolated by current CIL and DIL benchmarks.